 The negotiation

-The property matched the criteria perfectly, which is rare for large apartments in the 11th.
-Our property hunter nonetheless identified two negotiation levers.
+The flat matched the brief exactly, rare for large flats in the 11th.
+The property hunter nonetheless found two levers.

-The first: the double living room in enfilade, highly sought-after for entertaining, was less practical for a family with four children, as crossing the first salon to reach the second reduced privacy.
-The second: the co-ownership charges of 4,800 euros per year (caretaker, elevator, common area maintenance) weighed on the monthly budget of a family already stretched by four school tuitions.
+The first: the double reception in a row, prized for entertaining, was less practical for a family of four children, since reaching the second room meant crossing the first, which cut down on privacy.
+The second: service charges of 4,800 euros a year (caretaker, lift, common-area upkeep) weighed on the monthly budget of a family already stretched by four sets of school fees.

-Analysis of recent transactions on boulevard Voltaire showed an average price of 8,400 euros per sqm for surface areas over 100 sqm.
-The initial offer at 1,020,000 euros was rejected.
-Agreement at 1,050,000 euros, or 8,400 euros per sqm, was reached by presenting a finalized financing file and a commitment to sign the preliminary contract within 7 days.
-Savings: 70,000 euros.
+Recent sales on boulevard Voltaire showed an average of 8,400 euros per sqm for flats over 100 sqm.
+The opening offer of 1,020,000 euros was rejected.
+The parties settled at 1,050,000 euros, or 8,400 euros per sqm, on the strength of a finalised financing file and a commitment to sign the preliminary contract within 7 days.
+The saving was 70,000 euros.

 What this mission illustrates

-Large apartments in the 11th exist, but you need to know how to find them.
+Large flats in the 11th do exist, but you have to know how to find them.
 With only 3% of the stock above 100 sqm, every opportunity counts.
-A property hunter who monitors the market daily for 13 weeks misses nothing, whereas a private individual risks letting the right property slip by due to lack of reactivity.
+A property hunter who watches the market daily for 13 weeks misses nothing, where a private buyer risks letting the right flat slip past for want of speed.

-Large families in Paris are not condemned to move to the suburbs.
-With the right support and an appropriate budget, it is possible to stay in your neighborhood while gaining the space you need.
-The 11th arrondissement offers solutions, provided you accept a longer search timeline than in arrondissements where large surface areas are more common.
+Large families in Paris are not condemned to the suburbs.
+With the right help and a suitable budget, you can stay in your neighbourhood and still gain the space you need.
+The 11th arrondissement offers solutions, provided you accept a longer search than in arrondissements where large flats are more common.

 Perseverance is the first quality of a good property hunter.
-Thirteen weeks of searching for a single property: that is the price for a perfect result.
-A professional property hunter maintains the same level of attention from the first to the thirteenth week, ensuring that the mission achieves the best possible outcome.
+Thirteen weeks in search of a single flat: that is the price of a perfect result.
+A professional property hunter keeps the same attention from the first week to the thirteenth, so that the search ends as well as it can.

-Are you a large family in Paris?
-Contact our team to find the space your family needs, in the neighborhood you love.
+A large family in Paris?
+Contact our team to find the space your family needs, in the neighbourhood you love.

 Frequently asked questions

-Can you find a 5-bedroom of more than 100 sqm in the 11th arrondissement?
+Can you find a 5-room of more than 100 sqm in the 11th arrondissement?

 It is rare but possible.
 Large apartments in the 11th are mainly found in Haussmannian buildings on boulevard Voltaire, boulevard Richard-Lenoir and the streets near Place de la Nation.
 They represent less than 5% of the stock for sale.
 A property hunter significantly increases the chances of finding one.